KnpLabs/KnpTimeBundle/README.md

 <-- Last edited 1 week ago -->
 ```

-The date formatted can be translated into any language, and may are supported out of the box.
+The date formatted can be translated into any language, and many are supported out of the box.

 ## INSTALLATION via Composer